suvadeep2001/image-app/README.md

 💥 Image Processing App This is an image processing app using node js and it's library jimp.

 🌈 You can use it to resize your files .

+## Features

+JavaScript Image Manipulation Program

+The "JavaScript Image Manipulation Program"

+An image processing library for Node written entirely in JavaScript, with zero native dependencies.

 ## Installation